 Every successful organization must not only learn from the past, but must continually evolve to meet the needs of those it serves.
 As the DSD moves out of reform and into continuous performance improvement, this report is intended to share our journey through the reform effort that began in 2015.

 Reform Progress Report(PDF, 3MB)

 These documents specify current policies and procedures implemented by the Sheriff Department.
 They are revised and updated when appropriate.

 Prison Rape Elimination Act (PREA)

-Denver Sheriff takes every report of sexual misconduct seriously and will thoroughly, promptly, and objectively investigate all allegations.
+The Denver Sheriff Department takes every report of sexual misconduct seriously and will thoroughly, promptly, and objectively investigate all allegations.
 We treat every investigation in a confidential and professional manner.
 All victims will be provided with medical and mental health care.

 The Prison Rape Elimination Act (PREA) was passed unanimously by Congress and signed into law by President Bush in 2003.
 It is a federal law that was created to put an end to sexual abuse against inmates in federal and state prisons, jails, lockups, community corrections facilities, and juvenile detention centers.
 The purpose of the act is to provide for the analysis of the incidence and effects of prison rape in federal, state and local institutions and to provide information, resources, recommendations, and funding to protect individuals from prison rape.

 The Denver Sheriff Department (DSD) has a zero-tolerance policy relating to offender-on-offender and staff-on-offender sexual harassment, sexual assault, and sexual misconduct as set forth under the standards of the PREA and DSD Department Order 4100.

 “Zero tolerance” means that sexual harassment, sexual abuse/assault, and sexual misconduct will not be tolerated in DSD facilities.